Neutral / cushion / high arch

-- The Adidas Adizero Boston Boost 6 has been optimized for racing, but it’s also a great option for trainings and other athletic activities.
+- The Adidas Adizero Boston Boost 6 has been optimized for racing, but it’s also a great option for training and other athletic activities.
 Its supportive mechanics are consistent and its comfortable components remain efficient even after many uses.

 Adidas Adizero Boston Boost 6 size and fit